shkiani/shkiani.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-## Welcome!
+# Welcome!
 I am a researcher and quantitative engineer who enjoys creating novel solutions for big data and machine learning problems while exploring diverse research topics, transferring ideas across domains, and ensuring practical effectiveness.

 **I am currently on the 2025 job market.
 Please contact me if you would like to discuss potential openings or collaborations!**

-## 💼 Professional Experiences
+# 💼 Professional Experiences
-* **Graduate Researcher at UofT**: I built personalized and group-wise differentially private federated learning algorithms to meet heterogeneous privacy and trust requirements, and engineered fault-tolerant systems to mitigate stragglers.
+* **Graduate Researcher at UofT**: I built personalized and group-wise differentially private federated learning algorithms to meet heterogeneous privacy needs, and engineered fault-tolerant distributed systems that mitigate stragglers.
-* **Privacy Research Scientist Intern at CISPA**: I designed time-adaptive, personalized privacy budget mechanisms to enhance federated learning performance under anonymization constraints.
+* **Privacy Research Scientist Intern at CISPA**: I designed time-adaptive, personalized privacy budget mechanisms to enhance learning performance under anonymization constraints.
 * **Machine Learning Research Associate Intern at Huawei**: I developed quantization error bounds to optimize hardware-aware training of deep neural networks.
-* **Information Theory Research Intern at CUHK**: I explored fundamental problems in network information theory to model capacity regions and reliability trade-offs in communication channels.
+* **Information Theory Research Intern at CUHK**: I explored fundamental problems in network information theory to model reliability trade-offs in communication channels.

-## 🎓 Academic Background
+# 🎓 Academic Background

 I earned my Ph.D. and MASc. in Electrical and Computer Engineering at the **University of Toronto**, advised by Prof. Stark C. Draper, working on the intersection of distributed systems, machine learning, and data privacy.
 Before that, I received my B.Sc. in Electrical Engineering (digital systems) with a minor in Economics at the **Sharif University of Technology**.

-## 🔬 Areas of Expertise
+# 🔬 Areas of Expertise

 My work spans: